-- 1. Supervise, manage, perform and operate business as normal for the Company's benefits in accordance with the policies, visions, goals, annual business operation plans determined by the Board of Directors' Meetings or assigned by the Executive Committee. - 2.
+- for the Company's benefits in accordance with the policies, visions, goals, annual business operation plans determined by the Board of Directors' Meetings or assigned by the Executive Committee. - 2.
 Manage the Company's operations according to the missions determined by the Executive Committee in order that they are in correlation with the Company's business operation plan as well as related business strategies determined by the Board of Directors. - 3.
-Monitor and supervise overall operations related to finance, marketing, personnel management and other operations and ensure that they are in accordance with the Company's policies and operation plans determined by the Board of Directors within the limitation, however, of not over THB 10 million per business transaction, except for expenses occurred from the Company's normal operations required to be paid to government offices or state enterprises such as PAT, IEAT, the Customs and the Revenue Department that the permission of THB 200 million per business transaction is given. - 4.
-Employ, appoint, transfer, dismiss, terminate and determine both monetary and non-monetary remuneration for employees with ability to appoint power of attorney's substitute to perform the aforementioned duties. - 5.
-Determine rewards, salary increasing, monetary and non-monetary remuneration and special bonuses aside the employees' bonuses upon the consent of the Executive Committee.
+Monitor and supervise overall operations related to finance, marketing, personnel management and other operations and ensure that they are in accordance with the Company's policies and operation plans determined by the Board of Directors within the limitation, however, of not over THB 10 million per business transaction, except for expenses oc curred from the Company's normal operations required to be paid to government offices or state enterprises such as PAT, IEAT, the Customs and the Revenue Department that the permission of THB 200 million per business transaction is given.